PySpice-org/PyResistorColorCode/README.rst

 ===================
-PyElectronic V0.1.0
+PyResistorColorCode V0.1.0
 ===================

-:Info: The user and API documentation is hosted `here <http://fabricesalvaire.github.io/PyElectronic>`_.
+:Info: The user and API documentation is hosted `here <http://fabricesalvaire.github.io/PyResistorColorCode>`_.

 About
 -----

-PyElectronic is a Python module that provides some tools to manage `IEC 60062
+PyResistorColorCode is a Python module that provides some tools to manage `IEC 60062
 <http://webstore.iec.ch/webstore/webstore.nsf/artnum/033377!openDocument>`_ marking codes for
 resistors.